Embedding Existing JavaScript Components Into Uno-WASM - Part 1

 // Get the value of an attribute of a DOM element

-var href = this.GetHtmlAttribute("href");
+var href = _element.GetHtmlAttribute("href");

-• The element.SetCssClass() and element.UnsetCssClass() extension methods can be used to add or remove CSS classes to the HTML Element:
+• The element.SetCssClass() and element.UnsetCssClass() methods can be used to add or remove CSS classes to the HTML Element:

 // Add the class to element